ScintillatorSynth/scintillatorsynth.org/content/en/blog/news/2020-04-24-user-guide-and-server-binaries.md

 server binary by generating some simple imagery.

 I'm working on a setup here at home to record some YouTube videos detailing some of the features and capabilities of Scintillator.
 Hoping to have at least an intro video in place before the broader alpha announcement.
+I'll post an update here on the blog when I have more on that.